sebastian-sobik/labirynth-solver-animated/README.md

 > This project was fully designed and solved by me.
-As a **challenge** to me I have decided not to use other resources than my brain.
+As a **challenge** I have decided not to use other resources than my brain.

 ## What I have done 🎆
 * figured out how algorithm should work + detected and solved recursive loops